nabilasherif/DailyPulse/README.md

 6. Jetpack Compose
 7. Swift UI

-## How to use
-Switch between the branches 1 to 7 to checkout from a more initial to a more advanced state of the application.

 ## Architectural diagram

 The UI/Framework layers reside in the native apps, while everything from the View Model up to Data layer is in the common KMP module.